 Who these headphones benefit?

 If you’re looking for a wide, expansive sound-stage, these will do very well.
-They are also pretty darn good for mixing, and will give you a flat, even response.
-The mid-range on these is particularly good as well, as they render acoustic instrumentation with a startling realism.
+They are also pretty darn good for mixing and will give you a flat, even response.
+The mid-range on these is particularly good as well, as they render acoustic instrumentation with startling realism.

 The K701 excels in flat, even sound conducive to mixing, but some may find that they will have to overcompensate due to lack of bass impact.
 Has a wide sound-stage, great mid-range, as well as good clarity and instrument separation.
 It lacks comfort as far as the bumpy quality of the headband.
-These also may be a bit awkward sounding, since they will expose tiny human flaws in musicianship that other headphones gloss over.
+They also may be a bit awkward-sounding, since they will expose tiny human flaws in musicianship that other headphones gloss over.

 If you’re going for a headphone with more detailed highs, the DT 880 is your best bet.
 It has a wider but more 2-d sound stage.
 With the 880, you are more aware that you’re wearing headphones.

 If you’re looking for that amazing mid-range, and a sound-stage that feels more natural than the 880, go with the HD 600.
-It’s more 3-dimensional, and feels like surround sound speakers rather than headphones.
-The HD 600’s definitely give off more of a laid back, smooth vibe.
+It’s more 3-dimensional and feels like surround sound speakers rather than headphones.
+The HD 600 definitely gives off more of a laid back, smooth vibe.
 It’s overall more of a purely enjoyable listen.

 Update as of 1/30/2016: